ConradIrwin/conradirwin.github.com/_posts/2012-11-23-constant-lookup.md

 its name: `FooClass`.
 But how does that actually work?

 <aside>Although the answer turns out to be reasonably straightforward, I've included a lot
 of examples.
-It's easy to tell you that constant lookup searches for constants in `(Module.nesting + (Module.nesting.first || Object).ancestors)`, but that doesn't really help with understanding.</aside>
+It's easy to tell you that constant lookup searches for constants that are defined in `(Module.nesting + (Module.nesting.first || Object).ancestors)`, but that doesn't really help with understanding.</aside>